adityachaudhari24/aws-solutions-architect-associate-notes/README.md

    - Isolation: Each partition is isolated from the failures of other partitions, providing fault tolerance.
    -

-- `cluster` is single AZ, `spread` is multiple AZs, `partition` is multiple AZs and multiple regions.
+- `cluster` is single AZ, `spread` is multiple AZs, `partition` is multiple AZs however with 1 or more partitions in one AZ.

 Simple real-world example for end-to-end visualization: ⭐